junxit/us-congress-bills-109/metadata.md

 - 2006-06-28 — Placed on the Union Calendar, Calendar No. 297.
 - 2006-06-28 — Reported by the Committee on Resources.
 H. Rept.
 109-533.
 - 2006-06-28 — Reported by the Committee on Resources.
 H. Rept.
 109-533.
+- 2006-07-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-07-10 — Considered as unfinished business. (consideration: CR H4931)
+- 2006-07-10 — Considered under suspension of the rules. (consideration: CR H4924-4925)
+- 2006-07-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5061.
+- 2006-07-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-07-10 — Mr. Radanovich moved to suspend the rules and pass the bill.
+- 2006-07-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 366 - 0 (Roll no. 359). (text: CR H4924)
+- 2006-07-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 366 - 0 (Roll no. 359).(text: CR H4924)